101st Field Artillery Regiment

-The 101st Field Artillery ("Boston Light Artillery") regiment is the oldest field artillery regiment in the United States Army with a lineage dating to 13 December 1636 when it was organized as the South Regiment.
+The 101st Field Artillery ("Boston Light Artillery") regiment is the oldest active field artillery regiment in the United States Army, with a lineage dating to 13 December 1636 when it was organized as the South Regiment.
 It is one of several National Guard units with colonial roots and campaign credit for the War of 1812.
-For the first 250 years of the unit's existence it served in infantry formations.
+For the first 250 years of the unit's existence, it was organized as an infantry unit.

 History

-101st Field Artillery Regiment was first formed on 13 December 1636 as the South Regiment by the Massachusetts General Court.
+The 101st Field Artillery Regiment was first formed on 13 December 1636 as the South Regiment by the Massachusetts General Court.
 Its first commander was Colonel John Winthrop.
-Since its creation, the regiment has served in six colonial wars and nine American wars totalling 47 campaigns through 2010.
+Since its creation, the regiment has served in six colonial wars and nine American wars totalling 47 campaigns, through 2010.

-In addition to its own lineage, the 101st Field Artillery Regiment holds the lineage of the 180th Field Artillery Regiment, the 211th Field Artillery Regiment, the 241st Field Artillery Regiment and the 272nd Field Artillery Battalion.
-Battery C, 1st Battalion 101st Field Artillery holds the lineage of the 102nd Field Artillery and the Second Corps of Cadets.
+In addition to its own lineage, the 101st Field Artillery Regiment has been consolidated with the following units and holds their lineages and honors: the 180th Field Artillery Regiment; the 211th Field Artillery Regiment; the 241st Field Artillery Regiment; and the 272nd Field Artillery Battalion.
+Battery C, 1st Battalion, 101st Field Artillery holds the lineage of the 102nd Field Artillery and the Second Corps of Cadets.

-Recent and current organization
+Recent Organization

 The regiment currently consists of the Headquarters and Headquarters Battery, 1st Battalion, 101st Field Artillery Regiment based in Brockton, Massachusetts and an inactive Battery E, 101st Field Artillery, formerly based in Rehoboth, Massachusetts.
 Both units are in the Massachusetts National Guard.

 Battery A, 1st Battalion, 101st Field Artillery is based in Fall River, Massachusetts.
-Battery B is based in Waterbury, Vermont and is part of the Vermont National Guard.
-Battery C, 1st Battalion 101st Field Artillery, re-activated in 2016, is based in Danvers, Massachusetts.
+Battery B is based in Pittsfield, Massachusetts after recently being transferred from the Vermont National Guard.
+Battery C is based in Danvers, Massachusetts.

 As part of ongoing reorganizations, the 1st Battalion, 101st Field Artillery has been part of the 26th Infantry Division Artillery (1975–1993), the 42nd Infantry Division Artillery (1993–2003), the 29th Infantry Division Artillery (2003- 2006?) and the 26th Infantry Brigade Combat Team (2006? - 2009?).
 Since 2009(?), the battalion has been assigned to the 86th Infantry Brigade Combat Team (IBCT), and in 2016 the 86th IBCT was reorganized under the 10th Mountain Division as part of the Army's Associated Units Program.

 Battery E, 101st FA served as a target acquisition battery in the 26th Infantry Division Artillery, the 42nd Infantry Division Artillery, and the 197th Field Artillery Brigade.
 Battery E inactivated in (??) as part of force reductions.